 (Pictured: model Teagan Rothwell with make-up artist Jim J)

-As always, we have our friend and go-to MUA Jim on hand at our shoots including the one pictured above with our friend Teagan.
-Being able to work alongside models who are not only exceptional at what they do but are so open to collaboration and are willing to do whatever it takes has created so many wonderful connections and friendships for all of the staff at Euphorie.
+As always, we have our friend and go-to MUA Jim on hand at our shoots, including the one pictured above with our friend Teagan.
+Being able to work alongside models who are not only exceptional at what they do but are so open to collaboration and are willing to do whatever it takes has created so many beautiful connections and friendships for all of the staff at Euphorie.

 (Pictured: model Annaliese McGuire)

 After we had shot individual days with Kristen and Serena, we decided to do a double shoot with Teagan and Annaliese.
 It can quickly become chaotic when you've got a studio where seamstresses work in one room while a crew of seven people is shooting with two models in other rooms at the studio.
 Still, when you've got talents like Annaliese and Teagan, it becomes so fun that it almost doesn't feel like 'work.'